Clear red water: Background

 While Wales was conquered by England in the 13th century and fully annexed in the 16th century, the country has long had a distinct political culture to England.
 From the Welsh religious nonconformists to the Welsh Chartists, the Welsh political tradition has often been more radical and more centered on the working class than English politics.
 In the 1800s and early 1900s, Welsh elections were dominated by the Welsh Liberal Party, but by 1950, Welsh Labour had supplanted them as the largest party.
 Since then, Labour have been the largest party in Wales after almost every single election.

 The presence of the Welsh language and Welsh nationalism, as well as the growth of Plaid Cymru in the 1960s, have also contributed to a distinct political culture in the country.

 After the 1997 Welsh devolution referendum resulted in a majority in favour of creating a national assembly for Wales, the Government of Wales Act 1998 was passed by Westminster, leading to the National Assembly for Wales in 1999.
 In 2011, a referendum on expanding the powers of the devolved National Assembly was held, resulting in an even larger majority in favour.
 In 2020, the National Assembly was renamed the Senedd.

+The phrase "clear red water" is probably adapted from the 1990s Conservative party's use of the political slogan "clear blue water" to distinguish themselves from their political opponents.

 Policy

-The term was coined by special advisor (and later First Minister) Mark Drakeford, as part of a group on the left-wing of the party led by First Minister Rhodri Morgan, for a speech Morgan was due to give to the National Centre for Public Policy Swansea in December 2002.
+The term was coined by special advisor (and later First Minister) Mark Drakeford, as part of a group on the left wing of the party led by First Minister Rhodri Morgan, for a speech Morgan was due to give to the National Centre for Public Policy Swansea in December 2002.
 Although Morgan initially forgot to use the term, his speech criticised the marketisation of welfare and social services and called for a distinctly Welsh socialism, stating that "that government can and must be a catalyst for change and a force for good in our society.
 Although to a Welsh audience this might sound simple stuff, it is certainly an idea which would be contested elsewhere."